Art coaching Online Community

 We started a Patreon page three years ago to fund our project “Very Private Art”: a website and social media accounts where we publish our original content for artists and creators.
 We created tiers for one-on-one artist coaching and art business coaching in high demand.

-After this time, we are able to learn about their struggles and help them grow.
-Today we share our experience: The following is a list of some of the artists we have worked with (in alphabetical order), and their strengths, challenges, goals and achievements.
+After this time, we learned about their struggles and helped them grow.
+Today we share our experience: The following is a list of the artists we have worked with (in alphabetical order) and their strengths, challenges, goals, and achievements.

-Living between Bali and Saint Petersburg, Dimitri gets inspired by the beautiful landscapes and nature that surrounds him.
-Before taking art as a career, he worked as a professional skipper at sea.
-When he wasn’t painting, he was surfing or spending time in nature.
-Not having spent enough time promoting his art online, Dimitri found himself rather unknown on the Internet even though he had been selling directly to the locals.
+Living between Bali and Saint Petersburg, Dimitri gets inspired by the beautiful landscapes and nature surrounding him.
+Before taking Art as a career, he worked as a professional skipper at sea.
+Dimitri was surfing or spending time in nature when he wasn’t painting.
+Not having spent enough time promoting his Art online, Dimitri found himself relatively unknown on the Internet even though he had been selling directly to the locals.